Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Defend Saddle-Port, Part 2.md

 1. **Lightning:** Deals 1d12 lightning damage to 3 targets.
 Thunder that follows makes talking to anyone 15 ft away or more impossible.
 2. **Heavy Wind:** Makes moving in the direction of the wind count as difficult terrain and moving away from the wind count as double speed.
 Other directions not impacted.
 3. **Heavy Rain Sheets:** [[heavily obscured]] condition used, all attacks made at disadvantage.
 Cannot see beyond 5 ft.

+Rotate between all 3 options each round on *initiative count 20.*
 ###### Interactable Items
 1. **Barrels of Fish Oil:** There are **barrels of fish oil** near combat.
 These can be pushed *with a DC 10 athletics check*.
 2. **Fishing Poles:** There are **tall metal fishing rods** that can be used to direct lightning strikes.
 These require no check to interact with